 For electrostatic and activated carbon filters, try to clean them every month.
 These times could vary depending on the make and model of your air purifier and your overall usage.

 When an air filter becomes clogged, it doesn’t just stop collecting airborne pollutants.
 It could actually release allergens and related impurities back into the air.
 Why is this?
-If the air purifier is still running, the fans are still pulling in air through the filter and releasing it back into your environment.
+If the air purifier is still running, the fans still pull in air through the filter and release it back into your environment.
 This air will have likely picked up a few unsavory particles on its trip through the clogged filter.
 In other words, you could experience a marked increase in allergens and related impurities.

 The first thing you will notice when a filter clogs is that the air purifier experiences a drastically reduced efficacy rate.

-If you have been using an air purifier to minimize offensive odors in your home, letting the air filter clog could increase the level of foul smells floating about.
+If you have been using an air purifier to minimize offensive odors in your home, clogging the air filter could increase the level of foul smells floating about.
 Odors are caused by physical particles, after all, and it is the filter’s ability to trap these particles that reduce bad smells.
 If the filter is clogged, it will no longer be able to trap and neutralize any odor-causing particles.
 Even worse?
 The air running through the filter could be dislodging trapped particles.

 Once the air filter has been clogged for long enough, it will become a breeding ground for germs, mold, and other unsavory elements.
 A good air filter will capture and trap germs, virus particles, mold particles, and related particles, but they will not be killed.
 They will wait there to be disposed of or washed away.
 If left to stagnate, they could breed and become a serious issue.
 In some cases, your air purifier could become unusable.